ToolVS

 Who Should Choose What?

-You are running WordPress, Drupal, or another CMS that defaults to MySQL, have existing MySQL infrastructure and expertise, or need the widest shared hosting support.
-MySQL's simplicity and massive community make it easy to find developers, tutorials, and managed hosting options (AWS RDS for MySQL, PlanetScale).
+You're running WordPress, Drupal, or another CMS that defaults to MySQL, have existing MySQL infrastructure and expertise, or need the widest shared hosting support.
+MySQL's simplicity and massive community make it easy to find developers and hosting.

 Is MySQL or PostgreSQL better for web applications?

-PostgreSQL is better for new applications — superior JSON, advanced indexing, and richer SQL.
+PostgreSQL is better for new applications — superior JSON, advanced indexing, and richer SQL standards.
 MySQL is better for WordPress and legacy CMS apps.
 For modern SaaS or API backends, PostgreSQL is the recommended default in 2026.

 Is PostgreSQL faster than MySQL?

 PostgreSQL is faster for complex queries and analytics.
 MySQL can be faster for simple high-concurrency reads.
-For most modern applications with mixed workloads, performance is comparable — choose based on features, not benchmark microtests.
+For most modern applications with mixed workloads, performance is comparable — choose based on features, not benchmarks.

 Get our free SaaS Buyer's Guide (PDF)